We

 appreciate it if you contact them,

-email.
-It's also faster than mailing home a card (even though you can
+Electronic connections are faster than mailing home a card (even though

 do that, too).